Battle of Manila Bay: Background

-Admiral Montojo, a career Spanish naval officer who had been dispatched rapidly to the Philippines, was equipped with a variety of obsolete vessels.
+Counter-admiral Patricio Montojo y Pasarón, a career Spanish Navy officer who had been dispatched rapidly to the Philippines, was equipped with a variety of obsolete vessels.
 Efforts to strengthen his position amounted to little.
 The strategy adopted by the Spanish bureaucracy suggested they could not win a war and saw resistance as little more than a face-saving exercise.
 Administrative actions worked against the effort, sending explosives meant for naval mines to civilian construction companies while the Spanish fleet in Manila was seriously undermanned by inexperienced sailors who had not received any training for over a year.
 Reinforcements promised from Madrid resulted in only two poorly-armored scout cruisers being sent while at the same time the authorities transferred a squadron from the Manila fleet under Admiral Pascual Cervera to reinforce the Caribbean.
-Admiral Montojo had originally wanted to confront the Americans at Subic Bay, northwest of Manila Bay, but abandoned that idea when he learned the planned mines and coastal defenses were lacking and the cruiser started to leak.
+Montojo had originally wanted to confront the Americans at Subic Bay, northwest of Manila Bay, but abandoned that idea when he learned the planned mines and coastal defenses were lacking and the cruiser started to leak.
 Montojo compounded his difficulties by placing his ships outside the range of Spanish coastal artillery (which might have evened the odds) and choosing a relatively shallow anchorage.
 His intent seems to have been to spare Manila from bombardment and to allow any survivors of his fleet to swim to safety.
 The harbor was protected by six shore batteries and three forts whose fire during the battle proved to be ineffective.
 Only Fort San Antonio Abad had guns with enough range to reach the American fleet, but Dewey never came within their range during the battle.